Andrew W. Mellon Director of Curatorial Affairs

-EXPERIENCE: Chicago History Museum, Director of Curatorial Affairs, 2018–present; Reginald F. Lewis Museum of Maryland African American History and Culture, Director of Collections and Exhibitions, 2015-2018; DuSable Museum of African American History, Curator and COO, 2006–2015; Black History Museum and Cultural Center of Virginia, Executive Director, 1999–2006; Hampton University Museum, Director of Educational and Public Programs, 1994-1997.
+Experience: Chicago History Museum Andrew W. Mellon Director of Curatorial Affairs, 2019–present; Director of Curatorial Affairs, 2018–19.
+Reginald F. Lewis Museum of Maryland African American History and Culture, Director of Collections and Exhibitions, 2015–18.
+DuSable Museum of African American History, Curator and COO, 2006–2015.
+Black History Museum and Cultural Center of Virginia, Executive Director, 1999–2006.
+Hampton University Museum, Director of Educational and Public Programs, 1994–97.

-Charles Bethea is responsible for overseeing all curatorial activities, provides an overall curatorial vision and direction, and prioritizes all work in the department.
-In addition, Bethea provides direction for the Museum’s collecting agenda including new acquisitions and deaccessions and the development of new exhibitions.
+Charles E. Bethea is responsible for overseeing all curatorial activities, provides an overall curatorial vision and direction, and prioritizes all work in the department.
+In addition, he provides direction for the Museum’s collecting agenda including new acquisitions and deaccessions and the development of new exhibitions.